NRR-Phi: A Typed External Text-to-State Interface and Update Contract for Inspectable Ambiguity-State Maintenance: State Construction Audit

-\textbf{(RQ4)} All three LLMs (ChatGPT, Gemini, Claude) achieve $H > 0$ for 100\% of English test sentences.
-Claude extracts the most interpretations (mean $|S| = 3.75$ for epistemic), while Gemini is more conservative ($|S| = 3.00$).
-Despite variation in $|S|$, all models successfully preserve interpretive multiplicity.
+\textbf{(RQ4)} In the archived three-model set, all three LLMs (ChatGPT, Gemini, Claude) yield $H > 0$ for 100\% of English test sentences.
+Claude returns the most records (mean $|S| = 3.75$ for epistemic), while Gemini is more conservative ($|S| = 3.00$).
+Despite variation in $|S|$, all audited outputs yield multi-record outputs on this dataset.